How Childhood Emotional Neglect Teaches You to Survive

 When you grow up in a place where love is conditional and punishment is unpredictable, your nervous system never fully relaxes.
 You learn to stay alert.
 To read moods.
 To brace for impact.

-when I feel dismissed, ignored, or treated as less than—
+Even today, when someone reminds me of those years—when I feel dismissed, ignored, or treated as less than—my body reacts before my mind can explain why.

 That isn't weakness.